 Top - left to right: Read more

-Eighteen of Canada’s top high school scientists have been selected by Youth Science Canada to represent the country at the Intel International Science and Engineering Fair (Intel ISEF) from May 12-19 in Pittsburgh, Pennsylvania.
+Eighteen of Canada’s top high school scientists have been selected by Youth Science Canada to represent the country at the Intel International Science and Engineering Fair (Intel ISEF) from May 12-17 in Phoenix, Arizona.
 Intel ISEF is the world’s largest science fair.

 Youth Science Canada (YSC) is pleased to announce that the Ambassador Program will be returning for the 2013 Canada-Wide Science Fair in Lethbridge, Alberta.
 The CWSF Ambassadors are former CWSF finalists who have graduated from secondary school and who will interact with finalists and delegates throughout the week.
 Ambassadors have the opportunity to participate first-hand in the planning and delivery of Canada's premiere youth science event.

 The Canadian Young Scientist Journal (CYSJ) offers high school students the opportunity for PhD-reviewed academic publication of their research and ideas.

 Kevala Van Volkenburg (right in photo), Grade 10 from North Peace Secondary in Fort St. John and Keltie Murdoch (left in photo), Grade 12 from Mount Baker Secondary in Cranbrook have returned home winners from the Taiwan International Science Fair, held January 29th to February 5th in Taipei, Taiwan.

 Brenda Finley, Senior Producer for Alberta Primetime, interviews Dr. Roy Golsteyn, Chief Judge for Canada-Wide Science Fair 2013 in Lethbridge about the challenge of finding judges for 500 of the top grade 7-12 young scientists in Canada.